Street Collection Licensing Policy

 You could be fined £200 if you collect money for charity without a licence.

-It is in the public interest that East Cambridgeshire District Council must process your application before it can be authorised.
+Tacit consent does not apply to this type of application, as it is in the public interest that East Cambridgeshire District Council must process your application before it can be authorised.
 If you have not received a response to your application within a reasonable period, please contact us.

 The Licensing Department, East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE